 We have a well-rounded program in paleontology and related areas of evolutionary biology, and ecology.
 Faculty and graduate students involved in paleontology are associated with the Museum of Paleontology, where the collections and paleontology faculty (and some student) offices are located.
-Through the Museum, there are opportunities for interaction with people in the Museum of Zoology, the Museum of Anthropology, the Department of Ecology and Evolutionary Biology, and the Herbarium.
-We have a diverse and helpful group of colleagues in Earth and Environmental Sciences, Ecology and Evolutionary Biology, and Anthropology.
+We have a diverse and helpful group of colleagues in Earth and Environmental Sciences, Ecology, Evolutionary Biology, and Anthropology.

 Daniel Fisher is interested in functional morphology, taphonomy, and use of stratigraphic data in phylogenetic inference.
 He has worked with various groups, including arthropods and echinoderms, but he currently directs much of his attention toward proboscidean paleobiology and determining the causes of the late Pleistocene extinction of mastodons and mammoths.

 Matt Friedman is a vertebrate paleontologist whose research focuses on using fossils to inform our understanding of the evolution of modern biological diversity.
 My own studies target the paleontological record of fishes, which spans the better part of half a billion years and is represented in a variety of depositional settings by relatively complete fossils rich in anatomical data with a bearing in ecology and evolutionary relationships.
 Current research spans this long history, with projects in the Paleozoic, Mesozoic and Cenozoic that are complemented by molecular genetic studies of the living relatives of the fossil groups under study.